What we do

 Rosies connects with people in need, who are abandoned, socially isolated, lonely.

 Read about real people, real stories.
-Find out about our friend Tara and how Rosies made the difference with support from friends, like Dan.
+Find out about our friend Tara and Tony and how Rosies made the difference with support from friends, like Dan.
 Thank you to the Ocean Road Magazine for providing Rosies with permission to use these articles here.
 Plus, read more past stories including from Norman and Karl.
 Please note, whilst backpack beds feature in these real people, real stories, what Rosies needs varies subject to the greatest needs within individual communities.
 You may also want to read Teresa’s story and her beautiful piece of writing.
 Rosies has dedicated a Tapestry Fund established by her family in her loving memory.

 Rosies has a long tradition of youth and student engagement, having been established in 1975 as a youth mission in Melbourne.
 We continue to engage with youth and students through education, awareness, and volunteer programs, which play a vital role in prevention and support.

 Contact us if you think your school can help us help others.

 Students (under 16 years)

 Over 1,500 students and teachers from 50 different schools partner with Rosies to support our Patrons on the Street.
 Rosies volunteers often visit schools to talk about the Rosies story and share some of their experiences.
 Schools may then choose to conduct fundraising activities such as a coffee drive or a fundraising BBQ to support our volunteers and our Patrons on the Street.